pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 [see the Bosh docs][bosh-vm-extensions].

-Using VM Extensions for your director configuration is an _advanced feature_ of Ops Manager.
+Using VM Extensions for your director configuration is an _advanced feature_ of Tanzu Operations Manager.
-Sometimes it is necessary to define these extensions in order to perform certain tasks on your Ops Manager director, but they are not required to run a foundation(s), and will change default behavior if defined.
+Sometimes it is necessary to define these extensions in order to perform certain tasks on your Tanzu Operations Manager director, but they are not required to run a foundation(s), and will change default behavior if defined.